shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 as well as [this 2002 thread](https://lists.gt.net/python/python/123115?do=post_view_threaded)
 about obscuring Python code.

-The third is that a mostly failproof way to avoid revealing your code is to set up a world-wide-web service (or a different Networked service) for it and have the local end-user code query it using the network stack.
+The third is that a mostly failproof way to avoid revealing your code is to set up a world-wide-web service (or a different networked service) for it and have the local end-user code query it using the network stack.

 Another point is that you should consider trusting your users instead.
 Shlomi Fish (“rindolf”) has written a cautionary tale about the fact that [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper)’s